ANKIT-12GU/Smart-Product-Review-Analyzer/README.md

 - Engineered additional features from the dataset.

 ### 5. Predictive Modeling
-- Developed a Gradient Boosting Regressor to predict product ratings.
+- Developed and optimized a Gradient Boosting Regressor to predict product ratings, achieving an R² score of 0.89 and Mean Squared Error (MSE) of 0.36.
-- Split data into training and testing sets and evaluated model performance using metrics like Mean Squared Error (MSE) and R-squared.
+- Split data into training and testing sets and evaluated model performance using metrics like MSE and R-squared.

 ### 6. Visualization
 - Created visualizations to illustrate: